akpetty/icesat2-book/_sources/home.md

 # A note on xarray
 All of the notebooks in this notebook utilize [xarray](http://xarray.pydata.org/en/stable/), a python package built for working with multi-dimensional data like the monthly gridded sea ice data.
 Xarray is especially useful for time series data and allows for easily plotting data on map projections via compatability with the python packages cartopy and hvplot.

+# References

+Petty, A. A., N. T. Kurtz, R. Kwok, T. Markus, T. A. Neumann (2020), Winter Arctic sea ice thickness from ICESat‐2 freeboards, Journal of Geophysical Research: Oceans, 125, e2019JC015764. doi:10.1029/2019JC015764

+Petty A. A., N. Keeney, A. Cabaj, P. Kushner, M. Bagnardi (2022), Winter Arctic sea ice thickness from ICESat-2: upgrades to freeboard and snow loading estimates and an assessment of the first three winters of data collection, The Cryosphere Discuss (preprint), doi: 10.5194/tc-2022-39.